boatboatboatboatboat/industrialhellscape/README.md

  - src/main/java/net/boat/industrialhellscape/**block** folder
 	 - **ModBlocks** is used for registering modded blocks.
 	 - **modded_block_classes** is a list of block classes used in this mod, and subfolders organizing them.
 	 - **modded_block_entities** contains Block Entity class(es), along with both the Block Entity and BE menu registration class.
 The menu class is currently unused.
+The entity class used for sitting on blocks is included here although it is strictly speaking not a block entity.
+Its seperate registration and rendering classes are present here.
 	 - **modded_block_state_properties** contains custom enums.
 These enums are used for modded block state properties.
 	 - **modded_interfaces** contains interface classes.
 		 - Some of these classes store commonly-used functions between certain modded blocks (suffixed with -Capabilities).